 The GPs have asked that ALL patients give the reason for the appointment to the patient services advisor's so they can sign post you to the most appropriate person.
 They are implementing this new process on behalf of the GPs and we appreciate your support with this as we are trying to improve patient experience and reduce wasted appointments.

-To help with demand the GPs have also recruited Advanced Practitioners who work in the same way as a GP (although are unable to issue sick notes) and we ask that you support the practice by booking in with these clinicians when you are offered an appointment.
+To help with demand the GPs have also recruited Advanced Practitioners who work in the same way as a GP (with the exception of sick notes and maternity) and we ask that you support the practice by booking in with these clinicians when you are offered an appointment.

 We operate an appointment system where a third of our appointments are book on the day and the remaining two thirds are pre-bookable (book in advance).